Advertisement

 Common health concerns for French Bulldogs

-If you're considering adding a Frenchie to your family, it's natural to want to know how long French Bulldogs live.
+If you're considering adding a Frenchie to your family, it's natural to want to know more about the average lifespan of the French Bulldog.
 The lifespan of your dog will be influenced by factors such as breeding, genetics and individual health, but it is a sad fact that French Bulldogs can have a higher chance of developing certain health problems compared to other breeds.
 Ocular, respiratory, dermatological and neurological issues have all been identified as potential concerns.
-Patellar luxation, spinal disease and hip dysplasia are also possible, so it's advisable that dog owners always ensure genetic testing has been carried out on the parents of French Bulldog puppies.
+Patellar luxation, spinal disease and hip dysplasia are also possible, so it's advisable that dog owners find a reputable breeder, and check that genetic testing has been carried out on the parents of French Bulldog puppies.

 A recent study found the most common problems to affect French Bulldogs include ear infectionsdiarrhoeaconjunctivitis and skin fold dermatitis, in addition to upper respiratory tract disorders due to their facial structure and short snout.